GSTT-CSC/gstt-csc-old/howto.md

 <hr>

 ## <a name=update></a>**Update this website**
+`nb. if at any point something unexpected happens at any point STOP and ask for help!`
 #### Do this first time, then skip
 1. Go to <https://github.com/GSTT-CSC/gstt-csc.github.io>
-2. Hit the green "Code" button
+2. Hit the green `Code` button
-3. Choose "Open with Github Desktop"
+3. Choose `Open with Github Desktop`
    > You'll be asked to download it if you don't have it.

 4. In Github Desktop (GHD), log in using your Github credentials and clone the repo locally